-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: Statewide child restraint usage is a standard measure of comparison for NHTSA and is utilized by all states to compare annual usage of child restraints among vehicle occupants under 5. - 3.
+- 2. Rationale, Relevance, Reliability: Statewide child restraint usage is a standard measure of comparison for NHTSA and is utilized by all states to compare annual usage of child restraints among vehicle occupants under 5. - 3.
 Use: In addition to the rate being a consistent measure of progress each year, the rate also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: Child restraint means any device that meets the standards of the United States Department of Transportation designed to restrain, seat or position children, which also includes a booster seat. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
 Data Source, Collection, and Reporting: The LHSC contracts with researchers and analysts to implement a NHTSA approved methodology and report on findings on a biennial basis. - 7.
 Calculation Methodology: Established and approved by NHTSA, Section 153. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
-Caveats: Cost of statewide survey and analysis is approximately \$30,000. - 10.
-Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993
+Caveats: Cost of statewide survey and analysis is approximately \$60,000. - 10.
+Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993 calendar year from 256 in 2020 to 206 by June 30, 2028.

-Objective 4:To reduce the number of vulnerable road user fatalities by 10 each calendar year, from 229 in 2017 to 179 by June 30, 2025.Indicator Name:Number of pedestrian fatalitiesIndicator LaPAS PI Code:New
+Objective 4: To reduce the number of vulnerable road user fatalities by 10 each

+Indicator Name: Number of pedestrian fatalities

-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: Specific statistic quantifies involvement of pedestrians in traffic crashes. - 3.
+- 2. Rationale, Relevance, Reliability: Specific statistic quantifies involvement of pedestrians in traffic crashes. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the number also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: The indicator name clearly identifies what is being measured. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by most states.
 The specific calculation uses the total number of fatal crashes for pedestrians over time. - 8.
 Scope: Aggregate, and can be assessed by region and demographics. - 9.
 Caveats: N/A - 10.
-Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993
+Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993 calendar year from 256 in 2020 to 206 by June 30, 2028.

-Objective 4:To reduce the number of vulnerable road user fatalities by 10 each calendar year, from 229 in 2017 to 179 by June 30, 2025.Indicator Name:Number of bicycle fatalitiesIndicator LaPAS PI Code:New
+Objective 4: To reduce the number of vulnerable road user fatalities by 10 each

+Indicator Name: Number of bicycle fatalities